Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.

 In many allergic reactions, the immune system, when first exposed to an allergen, produces a type of antibody called immunoglobulin E (IgE).
 IgE binds to a type of white blood cell called basophils in the bloodstream and to a similar type of cell called mast cells in the tissues.
 The first exposure may make people sensitive to the allergen but does not cause symptoms.
 When sensitized people subsequently encounter the allergen, the basophils and mast cells with IgE on their surface release substances (such as histamine, prostaglandins, and leukotrienes) that cause swelling or inflammation in the surrounding tissues.
 Such substances begin a cascade of reactions that continue to irritate and harm tissues.
 These reactions range from mild to severe.

 Most allergic reactions are mild, consisting of watery and itchy eyes, a runny nose, itchy skin, and some sneezing.
 Rashes (including hives) are common and often itch.
-Hives, also called urticaria, are small, red, slightly elevated areas of swelling (wheals) that often have a pale center.
-Swelling may occur in larger areas under the skin (called angioedema—see Allergic Reactions and Other Hypersensitivity Disorders: Angioedema).
+Hives (see Hives), also called urticaria, are small, red, slightly elevated areas of swelling (wheals) that often have a pale center.
+Swelling may occur in larger areas under the skin (called angioedema—see Angioedema).
 Swelling is caused by fluids leaking from blood vessels.
 Depending on which areas of the body are affected, angioedema may be serious.
 Allergies may trigger attacks of asthma.

-Certain allergic reactions, called anaphylactic reactions (see Allergic Reactions and Other Hypersensitivity Disorders: Anaphylactic Reactions), can be life threatening.
+Certain allergic reactions, called anaphylactic reactions (see Anaphylactic Reactions), can be life threatening.
 The airways can narrow (constrict), causing wheezing, and the lining of the throat and airways may swell, interfering with breathing.
 Blood vessels can widen (dilate), causing a dangerous fall in blood pressure.

 Because each allergic reaction is triggered by a specific allergen, the main goal of diagnosis is to identify that allergen.
 Often, the person and doctor can identify the allergen based on when the allergy started and when and how often the reaction occurs (for example, during certain seasons or after eating certain foods).

-Skin tests (see Diagnosis and Treatment of Skin Disorders: Skin Tests) are the most useful way to identify specific allergens.
+Skin tests (see Skin tests) are the most useful way to identify specific allergens.
 Usually, a skin prick test is done first.
 Dilute solutions are made from extracts of pollens (of trees, grasses, weeds, or fungal spores), dust, animal dander, insect venom, foods, and some drugs.
 A drop of each solution is placed on the person's skin, which is then pricked with a needle.
 If the person is allergic to one or more of these substances, the person has a wheal and flare reaction, indicated by the following: